purrseus/react-native-template/docs/scripts.md

 ## prepare

-It will automatically have Git hooks enabled after install
+It will automatically have Git hooks enabled after install.